Daniel-KM/Omeka-S-module-TwoFactorAuth/README.md

 - [ ] Implement OTP to avoid mails.
 - [ ] Limit the tokens to a small number to avoid brute force (see [Lockout]).
+- [ ] Implement dialog for forgot password.

 Warning